 There is a clear distinction between equipment alarms (see "3.3.
-Alarm conditions") such as overvoltage or overheating, and user defined events such as e. g.
-OCD (overcurrent supervision).
+Alarm conditions") such as overvoltage or overheating, and user defined events such as OCD (overcurrent supervision).
 Whilst device alarms primarily serve to protect the connected DC source by switching the DC input off, user defined events can do the same (action = ALARM), but can also simply give an acoustic signal to make the user aware.
 The actions driven by user defined events can be selected:

 Action Impact Example NONE User defined event is disabled.
 SIGNAL On reaching the condition which triggers the event, the action SIGNAL will show a text message in the status area of the display.
-Event: OPD WARNING On reaching the condition which triggers the event, the action WARNING will show a text message in the status area of the display and pop up an additional warning message.
+Event: OPD WARNING On reaching the condition which triggers the event, the action WARNING will show a text message in the status area of the display and pop up an additional warning message which can be noticed from a bigger distance.
+Warning!
 ALARM On reaching the condition which triggers the event, the action ALARM will show a text message in the status area of the display with an additional alarm pop-up, and additionally emit an acoustic signal (if activated).
 Furthermore the DC input is switched off.
-Certain device alarms are also signalled to the analog interface or can be queried via the digital interface. 🛕 Alarm! 🛕
+Certain device alarms are also signalled to the analog interface or can be queried via the digital interface.
+Alarm: OT OK